ConnectedLib/connectedlib10/modules/programming/section-3-1.md

 <hr/>
 <a name="1" href="#1A">1</a>: ["Teens First”](http://www.ala.org/yalsa/teens-first).
 YALSA.

-<a name="2" href="#2A">2</a>: [P21 Framework Definitions](http://www.p21.org/storage/documents/docs/P21_Framework_Definitions_New_Logo_2015.pdf).
-Partnership for 21st Century Learning, 2015.
+<a name="2" href="#2A">2</a>: Partnership for 21st Century Learning.
+Retrieved from http://www.p21.org/ (no longer available).

 <a name="3" href="#3A">3</a>: [Unemployment among young adults: Exploring employer-led solutions](https://www.brookings.edu/research/unemployment-among-young-adults-exploring-employer-led-solutions/).
 By M. Ross, C. Gatz, J. Ng, R. Kazis, & N.P.
 Svajleka.
 Brookings, 2015.

-<a name="4" href="#4A">4</a>: Partnership for 21st Century Learning, 2012. ["Our History."](http://www.p21.org/about-us/our-history)

-<a name="5" href="#5A">5</a>: National Research Council, 2012. _Education for Life and Work: Developing Transferable Knowledge and Skills in the 21st Century_.
+<a name="4" href="#4A">4</a>: National Research Council, 2012. _Education for Life and Work: Developing Transferable Knowledge and Skills in the 21st Century_.
 Edited by James W. Pellegrino, Margaret L. Hilton, and the Committee on Defining Deeper Learning and 21st Century Skills.
 Washington, D.C.: The National Academies Press. https://doi.org/10.17226/13398

-<a name="6" href="#6A">6</a>: Matthias, Cynthia, and Christy Mulligan.
+<a name="5" href="#5A">5</a>: Matthias, Cynthia, and Christy Mulligan.
 “Hennepin County Library’s Teen Tech Squad: Youth Leadership and Technology Free-for-All.”
 Young Adult Library Services 2010, no. Winter (2010): 13–16.